psrc/r-basics-I/03-data-structures-part2.md

-To recap what we've just learned, let's have a look at our example data (mumber of households in various cities for various years).
+To recap what we've just learned, let's have a look at our example data (number of households in various cities for various years).

 Remember, there are a few functions we can use to interrogate data structures in R: